-Andrew Yang promises to give $120,000 to 10 random families, in Houston debate surprise
+Andrew Yang promises 10 random families $12G each in Houston debate surprise

-Entrepreneur Andrew Yang promised during Thursday night's debate to give $120,000 to at least 10 random families over the next year – the latest campaign stunt from the unconventional candidate who says he would push for a universal basic income plan as president.
+Entrepreneur Andrew Yang promised during Thursday night's debate to give a total of $120,000 to at least 10 random families over the next year – the latest campaign stunt from the unconventional candidate who says he would push for a universal basic income plan as president.

 “I’m going to do something unprecedented tonight," Yang said in his opening statement.
 "My campaign will now give a freedom dividend of $1,000 a month for an entire year to 10 American families – someone watching this at home right now.
 If you believe that you can solve your own problems better than any politician go to Yang2020.com and tell us how $1,000 a month will do just that.”

 Afterward, laughter could be heard in the debate hall in Houston, including from Sen. Amy Klobuchar.
-South Bend, Indiana Mayor Pete Buttigieg followed by saying, “It’s original, I’ll give you that.”
+South Bend, Ind.
+Mayor Pete Buttigieg followed by saying, “It’s original, I’ll give you that.”

 ANDREW YANG BEMOANS THIRD DEMOCRATIC DEBATE DATE, TIME: 'FOOTBALL FANS VOTE TOO'